 To disable or hide the Cortana Search Box simply right click on the Taskbar, select search and enable “Show search icon”.

 Now you only see the Cortana Icon instead of the Cortana Search Box.
 You can still just start to type by pressing the Windows Key or clicking on the Cortana Icon.

-Over a week ago I finally got my Microsoft Surface Pro 3 and I will try to cover my first impressions in this blog post.
-Two years ago I replaced my notebook with the Surface Pro and one year later I replaced the Surface Pro with the Surface Pro 2.
-I have used both devices as my primary work devices for work as a consultant, at university and at home.
+Over a week ago, I finally got my Microsoft Surface Pro 3, and I will try to cover my first impressions in this blog post.
+Two years ago, I replaced my notebook with the Surface Pro, and one year later, I replaced the Surface Pro with the Surface Pro 2.
+I have used both devices as my primary work devices for work as a consultant, at university, and at home.
 The Surface is the perfect work device since I travel a lot.
-With the Surface I replaced my notebook, my desktop and my tablet with one single device.
-I always had one complain about the Surface and this was the screen size.
+With the Surface, I replaced my notebook, my desktop, and my tablet with one single machine.
+I always had one complaint about the Surface, and this was the screen size.
 If you travel and you work 8-10 hours in front of a 10-inch screen, you start thinking about a bigger screen.
 Lucky with the Surface Pro 3 Microsoft changed that.
-Now the Surface Pro 3 got a 12-inch screen and they also changed the ratio from 16:9 to 3:2 which makes a huge difference in terms of space on the screen.
-I just love the new screen size, it is absolutely perfect and still not too large for traveling.
+Now the Surface Pro 3 got a 12-inch screen, and they also changed the ratio from 16:9 to 3:2, which makes a massive difference in terms of space on the screen.
+I love the new screen size, it is absolutely perfect and still not too large for traveling.
 But let me jump back to the review.

 - Windows 8.1 Pro

 - Touch: Multi-touch

 - Battery Life: Up to 9 hours of web browsing

 - Storage and RAM: 64GB or 128GB storage with 4GB RAM and 256GB or 512GB storage with 8GB RAM

 - CPU: 4th generation Intel® Core™ processor family (i3, i5, i7)